You might have started your writing business because you love to write.

 1. Have an idea notebook

-You’ll write down way more ideas than you’ll actually use, but get in the habit of documenting your thoughts about:
+You’ll write down way more ideas than you’ll actually use, but it’s smart to document your thoughts about:

 - Marketing experiments